maticnetwork/Polygon-Improvement-Proposals/PIPs/PIP-54.md

 In contrast, the Emergency Multisig increases the quorum to 10 out of 13 signers (77%).
 This increases resistance to collusion for critical actions, ensuring that high-impact decisions require broader agreement among signers.
 The proposal balances governance agility with enhanced security and key redundancy by maintaining a familiar quorum quotient for routine actions and introducing stricter requirements for emergencies.

-### Copyright
+## Copyright

-All copyrights and related rights in this work are waived under CC0 1.0 Universal.
+All copyrights and related rights in this work are waived under [CCO 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/legalcode).